University Policy

 I. Scope

-This policy applies to all George Mason University (“University”) students and employees, and to anyone using university facilities.
+This policy applies to all George Mason University (“University”) students, employees, and visitors using university facilities or participating in university activities.

 II.
 Policy Statement

-The purpose of this policy is to ensure that George Mason University administers a coordinated effort to protect university students, employees, and members of the public from communicable diseases or public health emergencies on university campuses or at university activities.
+George Mason University administers a coordinated effort to protect university students, employees, and members of the public from communicable diseases or public health emergencies on university campuses or at university activities.
+The University may require students, employees, and visitors to modify activities or take precautions to mitigate the spread of communicable diseases.

 III.
 Definitions

-A. Executive Director of Student Health Services or Designee: After receiving a report of a potential Communicable Disease Outbreak, the Executive Director of Student Health Services will initiate an investigation to determine the validity of the information.
-If the report is verified, and the Executive Director determines that the disease poses a serious threat to the health of the university community, the Executive Director will recommend to convene the Emergency Operations Group and activate the University Communicable Disease Plan.
+A. Employee Health & Well Being Medical Director in consultation with the Executive Director of Student Health Services or their designees: After receiving a report of a potential Communicable Disease Outbreak, will initiate an investigation to determine the validity of the information.
+If the report is verified, and it is determined that the disease poses a serious threat to the health of the university community, the Emergency Operations Group and activate the University Communicable Disease Plan.

-B. Safety, Emergency, & Enterprise Risk Management (SEERM): SEERM shall participate in the development of mitigation and response strategies to communicable disease issues and coordinate university response activities in accordance with the Emergency Operations Plan and Communicable Disease Plan.
+B. Risk, Safety, & Resilience: Lead the development of mitigation and response strategies to Communicable Disease issues and coordinate university response activities in accordance with the Emergency Operations Plan, Continuity of Operations Plan, and Communicable Disease Plan.

-C. Individual(s) diagnosed with communicable diseases: Shall expeditiously seek medical attention if necessary, undergo testing and contact tracing.
-To prevent the spread of disease, the university may require students and employees who are ill or diagnosed with a communicable disease, to not attend classes, work, or attend university events.
+C. Individual(s) diagnosed with, suspected to be ill with, or exposed to Communicable Diseases: Should seek medical attention if necessary, undergo testing, and contact tracing if required by the local health department or public health official.
+To prevent the spread of disease, the university may require students and employees who are ill or diagnosed with a communicable disease, to not attend classes, work, or university events.
 The University may allow students or employees to return upon clearance from medical professionals or public health officials.

 V. Dates